signorpipo/wle-pp/wle_pp/wle_pp_bundler/README.md

 - [`PP.GamepadManager`](https://github.com/SignorPipo/wle_pp/blob/main/wle_pp/wle_pp_bundler/js/pp/input/gamepad/cauldron/gamepad_manager.js)
   * a class that handle the creation and the update of the gamepads
 - [`pp-gamepad-manager`](https://github.com/SignorPipo/wle_pp/blob/main/wle_pp/wle_pp_bundler/js/pp/input/gamepad/cauldron/gamepad_manager_component.js)
-  * handy component that will create a gbamepad manager and update it
+  * handy component that will create a gamepad manager and update it
   * it adds by default a few gamepad cores like the `PP.XRGamepadCore` and the `PP.KeyboardGamepadCore`
   * it will create a global `PP.myLeftGamepad` and a global `PP.myRightGamepad`
   * it will also create a global `PP.myGamepads` that contains both controllers and use `PP.Handedness` as index